MS Wawel: Sealink to Stena

-Following the purchase by Sealink British Ferries she was renamed to Fiesta and undertook some charter work in Africa.
-After only a few trips, the Fiesta's crew resigned due to worries over piracy near Lagos, Nigeria and she was consequently laid up in the Fal.
+Following the purchase by Sealink British Ferries she was renamed Fiesta and undertook some charter work in Africa.
+After only a few trips, Fiesta's crew resigned due to worries over piracy near Lagos, Nigeria and she was consequently laid up in the Fal.
 Sealink eventually decided to use the two vessels, in a pooling agreement with SNCF to provide a joint service running between Dover and Calais.
-As a result of this decision, the Fiesta and her sister, now named Fantasia were sent to Lloyd Werft, Bremerhaven in June 1989 to be converted from freight carriers to passenger carriers.
-As part of the pooling agreement, the Fantasia was to be given to SNCF, as a result of this, whilst at Bremerhaven, the two vessels swapped names.
-The Fantasia returned to Dover on 8 March 1990, her owners had in the meantime been acquired by Stena Line.
-The joint services were renamed initially to Sealink Stena Line, under the new branding, in October 1990 it was announced that the Fantasia would become the Stena Fantasia.
+As a result of this decision, Fiesta and her sister, now named Fantasia were sent to Lloyd Werft, Bremerhaven in June 1989 to be converted from freight carriers to passenger carriers.
+As part of the pooling agreement, Fantasia was to be given to SNCF, as a result of this, whilst at Bremerhaven, the two vessels swapped names.
+Fantasia returned to Dover on 8 March 1990, her owners had in the meantime been acquired by Stena Line.
+The joint services were initially renamed Sealink Stena Line, under the new branding, in October 1990 it was announced that Fantasia would become Stena Fantasia.